 When does the brake caliper need to be replaced?

 In disc brakes, the brake calipers are the parts that apply brakes to each wheel.
-Since the majority of modern cars have disc brakes on all 4 wheels, an average car has 4 brake callipers.
+Majority of modern cars have disc brakes on all four wheels, so an average car has four brake callipers.

 Rear brake caliper.
 Ford display.